RadW2020/Huawei-HCNA-Cloud-Repo/Readme.md

 Deployment methods: private (organizations), public (telecom carrier), community (shared infraestructure) and hybrid cloud.

 ##### Bussiness models:
-  - infraestructure as a Service (IaaS).Processors, storage devices, networks.
+  - Infraestructure as a Service (IaaS).
+Processors, storage devices, networks.
   - Platform as a Service (PaaS).
 Application development platforms such as Java and .Net.
   - Software as a Service (SaaS).
 Applications wich run on cloud computing infraestructure.
 Such as CRM, ERP and OA.

 ##### Other concepts:
-  - Web 1.0 is the idea of users obtaining in*formation through web browsers.
+  - Web 1.0 is the idea of users obtaining information through web browsers.
   - Web 2.0 works the idea of let the users be creators and authors on the internet.

 ##### Key technologies: